jkneifl/academic-page/content/publication/kneifl-25-a/index.md

   efficient, accurate, interpretable surrogate models deployable in real-time settings, broadening numerical simulation accessibility in science and engineering.
 tags:
+- Model Reduction
+- Scientific Machine Learning
-- Model Reduction; Scientific Machine Learning; Data-driven modeling; Reduced-order modeling
+- Data-driven modeling
-- journal
+- Reduced-order modeling

+# Display this page in a list of Featured pages?
+featured: true

+# Publication image
+# Add an image named `featured.jpg/png` to your page's folder then add a caption below.
+image:
+  caption: 'Representation of the surrogate modeling workflow, from the physical system to the generation of efficient surrogate models'
+  focal_point: ''
+  preview_only: false

 ---